senzhaocode/SV_standard/README.md

     **NOTE:** we recommend that users add the path of perl libraries to .bashrc, then `source .bashrc`

-### 3. Run an example to aggregate SVs from DNA-seq data
+### 3. Run an example to aggregate SVs called from DNA-seq data

     perl SV_standard.pl --genome hg38 --type DNA --filter PASS \
         --anno anno \
         --input example/DNA/input \
         --output DNA_output

-The *example/DNA/input* folder contains raw SVs VCF files called from a range of tools per sample.
-Users have to prepare for their input files following the folder structure belew:
+The *example/DNA/input* folder contains raw SVs VCF files called from one or several tools (e.g., *Manta*, *Svaba*, *Delly* and *Lumpy*) per sample.
+Users have to prepare for input files following the folder organization belew:

     example/DNA/input
         |--- T001 (sample name)